The 10 Best Beer Growlers

 video play icon

 This wiki has been updated 34 times since it was first published in September of 2015.
 Now you can take home your favorite craft beer from your local brewpub or brewery using one of these stylish and durable growlers.
 They're great for keeping your drink cool, carbonated, and tasting like it's fresh out of the tap.
 The models on our list come in designs to suit a variety of personal preferences, including steel and glass constructions, and at prices that fit into any budget.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Hydro Flask Vacuum